Zweistein000/FTL-Sidegraded/README.md

  - Replaced the english localization file to feature the description for Hyperdrive cooldown (I will look into injecting the text rahter than outright replacing the localization file).

 OTHER NOTES:

 Disclaimer: This mod has recieved limited testing.
 More feedback on the FTL balance is always appreciated.
+If you like the mod but feel like any of my changes are unfair, unfounded, silly or you genuinely don't like them leave me a comment.
+Also feel free to fork the mod and make your own changes.
+Link to steam workshop: